OpenLiberty/demo-devmode/README.md

 ```
 </details>

+3. Stop dev mode by pressing Ctrl-C in the console.

+4. Run `mvn liberty:dev -DhotTests` to enable hot testing.

+5. Notice tests are run immediately after dev mode starts up.

+6. In the Java file `src/main/java/io/openliberty/sample/system/SystemResource.java`, change the annotation `@Path("/properties")` to `@Path("/properties2")`.

+7. Notice tests are run automatically after the source change, and a test fails because the endpoint path is wrong.

+8. Revert the annotation back to `@Path("/properties")`.

+9. Notice tests are run automatically and pass.

 ##### Hot debugging

 1. Connect to the debug port 7777 with a debugger.

-2. When you are done use ctrl-c to terminate dev mode and stop your server.
+2. When you are done, press Ctrl-C in the console to terminate dev mode and stop your server.

 ## VS Code extension